How to Relieve Sciatic Nerve Pain With Exercise

 - Tingling or numbness in the legs

-- The inability to remain seated for a long time
+- An inability to remain seated for a long time

-Exercises to reduce and prevent sciatic nerve pain
+Exercises to prevent and relieve sciatic nerve pain

 Pilates swimming exercise

-You should do this exercise as slowly as possible, and must pay attention to the signs your body gives you.
+You should do this exercise as slowly as possible, and you have to pay attention to the signs your body gives you.

-However, this doesn’t mean that you should give up doing this exercise as soon as you feel pain or discomfort.
-Nevertheless, you shouldn’t put your waist under too much pressure.
+But don’t give up doing the moment you feel pain or discomfort.
+The point is just to be careful and not put your waist under too much pressure.

 - Lie face down on a mat or on the ground.

-- Place your arms in front of your head and have your legs out straight.
+- Place your arms in front of your head and keep your legs out straight.

-- Lift your right leg at the same time you lift up your right arm.
+- Lift your right leg at the same time as you lift up your right arm.

 - Your head will also lift a little, but the idea is that your torso should not move from the ground.

-During this exercise your back will form a sort of “curve” that will stretch your muscles and your sciatic nerve.
-In order to your return to your starting position, you will have to do move up slowly, since you could become dizzy or this action could lower your blood pressure.
+During this exercise, your back will form a kind of “arch” that will stretch your muscles and your sciatic nerve.
+As you return to your starting position, you’ll need to lift your back slowly, otherwise you could become dizzy or cause a drop in your blood pressure.

-Once you have finished the first rep, do five more.
+Once you’ve finished the first rep, do five more.
 On each occasion, try to reach further down with your arms.

 Sciatic nerve pain usually starts in the lower back and continues to the leg.
-Because of this, it’s good to stretch your leg when you first sense tingling and aches and pains in this area.
+So, it’s good to stretch your leg when you first notice tingling and aches and pains in this area.

-- One example is that you could lift your right leg up onto a table or a chair, but keep your left leg straight.
+- One example is to lift your right leg up onto a table or a chair, but keep your left leg straight.

-- Bring your arms forward so that your fingers touch the tips of your toes, or as close as you can reach.
+- Bring your arms forward so that your fingers touch the tips of your toes, or as close as you can.

 - Stay in this position for several seconds and then return to your starting position.

-When doing this exercise, you’ll feel how it stretches your lower leg and glutes.
+- When doing this exercise, you’ll feel the stretching of your lower leg and glutes.

 Lower back exercise

-The pain in our lower back caused by the sciatic nerve can paralyze us for several minutes.
-This is why it’s necessary to stretch this zone as soon as the discomfort starts.
+Lower back pain caused by the sciatic nerve can paralyze you for several minutes at a time.
+This is why you need to stretch this area as soon as the discomfort starts.

 - Lie down on your back.
-This could be on the ground or on a mattress.
+It could be either on the ground or on a mat.